Michelingumman/home-energy-ai/src/predictions/solar/README.md

 # Solar Production Prediction System

 This system predicts and visualizes solar energy production for a solar panel installation in Herrängen, Stockholm.
-It uses the [forecast.solar](https://forecast.solar/) API for predictions and can compare these predictions with actual production data fetchedfrom Home Assistant.
+It uses the [forecast.solar](https://forecast.solar/) API for predictions and can compare these predictions with actual production data from Home Assistant.

 ## System Overview